ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ```

 ## Install Rosetta 2
-For those applications that are still compiled for Intel processors, Apple has Rosetta 2
+For those applications that are still compiled for Intel processors, Apple has Rosetta 2, which is a translation environment for your favorite intel compiled programs.

 Run the following command on the terminal